livewire/livewire/docs/events.md

 Now, the `doSomething` action will only be triggered when a child component dispatches `post-created`.

+> [!tip] You might not need events
+> If you are using events to call behavior on a parent from a child directly, you can instead call the action directly from the child using `$parent` in your Blade template.
+[Read more about this technique here.](todo)

 ## Dispatching directly to another component

 If you want to use events for communicating directly between two components on the page you can use the `dispatch()->to()` modifier.